Characterizing classification datasets: a study of meta-features for meta-learning: Introduction

-The lack of a systematic approach to compute meta-features has obfuscated their analysis in empirical MtL studies.
-To overcome this limitation, \citet{Pinto2016} proposed a framework to systematize the extraction of meta-features, defining a meta-feature in terms of three components: \emph{meta-function}, \emph{object} and \emph{post-processing}.
+The lack of a systematic approach to compute meta-features has obfuscated the analyses in empirical MtL studies.
+To overcome this limitation, \citeA{Pinto2016} proposed a framework to systematize the extraction of meta-features, defining a meta-feature in terms of three components: \emph{meta-function}, \emph{object} and \emph{post-processing}.
 In short, a \emph{meta-function} (e.g. entropy) extracts conceptual information from the \emph{object} (e.g. predictive attributes) and a \emph{post-processing} function (e.g. mean) summarizes the result.
 Different variations of these three components result in different meta-features.
 The authors claim that all current meta-features can be decomposed using these three components.
 However, this framework does not directly mitigate the reproducibility problem, since the formalization, categorization and development of the meta-features are not addressed in the framework.

 A good initiative to overcome this problem is OpenML \citep{OpenML2013}, an on-line research platform that supports a standard characterization of datasets.
-As such, OpenML allows the comparison of MtL studies, insofar they use the meta-features computed by OpenML.
-This set of meta-features is itself not defined systematically, however, meaning that researchers will still use different definitions and implementations in different studies.
+As such, OpenML allows the comparison of MtL studies, insofar as they use the meta-features computed by OpenML.
+This set of meta-features is itself not defined systematically, however, which may hamper their suitability for subsequent meta-learning studies.

-This paper surveys the main meta-features and their usage in the data classification MtL literature.
-Furthermore, it systematically organizes and categorizes these meta-features in a taxonomy and experimentally assesses their sensitivity using a large number of datasets.
-Moreover, it highlights the main strengths and weaknesses of each meta-feature.
-Finally, the paper also presents a new R package, the Meta-Feature Extractor (MFE), to compute these meta-features.
-Publicly available at \url{https://CRAN.R-project.org/package=mfe}, this package offers a flexible and standalone implementation of meta-features for MtL experiments.
+This paper surveys a comprehensive list of meta-features and their usage in the data classification MtL literature, and systematically organizes and categorizes these meta-features in a taxonomy.
+Furthermore, it highlights the main strengths and weaknesses of each meta-feature, identifying important reproducibility issues related to them.
+Finally, the paper presents the Meta-Feature Extractor (MFE) tool to compute many of these meta-features.
+Publicly available as a package in Python\footnote{\url{https://pypi.org/project/pymfe/}} and in R\footnote{\url{https://CRAN.R-project.org/package=mfe}}, MFE offers a flexible and standalone implementation of meta-features for MtL experiments.